An electronic signature allows a person filling out an online form to sign it just as they would on paper.

 How Does a Person Sign a Form?

-Our number one goal when designing FormSmarts electronic signatures was usability.
-To cover for the wide range of capabilities offered by browsers and computing devices, FormSmarts provides three different ways for a person to sign a form:
+Our primary goal when designing FormSmarts electronic signatures was usability.
+To cover for the wide range of capabilities offered by browsers and computing devices, FormSmarts provides three different ways for a person to sign a form.

 On touchscreen devices, the user signs on the screen, exactly as they would write their signature on a paper document.